 Once you enter the Dancing House you will walk past the security desk and take the elevator up to the restaurant.
 From there you’ll walk up a flight of stairs to the rooftop bar.
-That is where you’ll pay the entrance fee of around 5$.
+That is where you’ll pay the entrance fee of around $5.
 This is a cheap way to have a panoramic view of the city and the castle while enjoying a nice drink and also another great sunset spot in Prague if that’s something you’re looking for!

 15. Shop at the JZP Market

 Price: The price depends on how much delicious food you want to buy.
 The prices are very reasonable though.